cli-kit/cli-error/README.md

 * `index`: The start index.
 * `amount`: The number of items to delete.

-Note unlink `Array.splice()` this method does not allow inserting elements.
+Note unlike `Array.splice()` this method does not allow inserting elements.

 #### stack